Monadical-SAS/ML-take-home/README.md

 ![](./images/Late_Blight_3.jpg)

-With the frontend you can upload an image and get its classification using the trained machine learning model:
+With the frontend you can upload an image and get its classification using the trained machine learning model.
+It should look something like this

 ![](./images/frontend.png)